 Initially concern was raised that we no longer have a big hollow space in the hub to put electronics.
+The preceding sentence needs revision.
 However, the upper part of the hub disc will still be protected as it will be below the rotors.
 We will also be able to place some of the smaller, more sensitive components inside the sandwich structure.
 This will save space and make center of gravity adjustments more flexible.
 The flat disc design will also allow for a lower center of gravity.